nuxt-modules/shopify/docs/quickstart.md

 The module exposes utilities to access each API via Nitro endpoints.

 #### Storefront API example

-> [!WARNING]
-> The public access key will be exposed publicly in the nuxt runtime config.
-> If you want to stay fully server side, set a private access token instead: `clients > storefront > privateAccessToken`

 Obtain a list of products from the storefront API with the `useStorefront` utility: